numbas/editor/docs/question/parts/multiple-choice.rst

         .. figure:: images/radiobuttons.png
             :alt: A list of choices with radio buttons

+    Number of display columns
+        For :term:`choose one from a list` and :term:`choose several from a list` parts, this dictates how many columns the choices are displayed in.
+        If 0, the choices are displayed on a single line, wrapped at the edges of the screen.

+    Show a blank choice?
+        For :term:`choose one from a list` parts with :term:`Selection type` set to "Drop down list", if this box is ticked then a blank choice will be added to the start of the list and initially selected.

+        If this is not ticked, then the part will be gin with the first choice selected.

     Custom marking matrix
         If the checkbox is ticked, the :ref:`JME <jme>` expression in the box below is evaluated and used to assign numbers of marks to choices.